msuhanov/regf/Windows registry file format specification.md

 Mask|Description
 ---|---
 0x1|Is a 32-bit key: this key was created through the Wow64 subsystem or this key shall not be used by a 64-bit program (e.g. by a 64-bit driver during the boot)
-0x2|This key was created by the reflection process 0x4|Disable registry reflection for this key
+0x2|This key was created by the reflection process (when reflecting a key from another view) 0x4|Disable registry reflection for this key 0x8|Execute the *int 3* instruction on an access to this key (a checked Windows kernel only), this bit was superseded by the *Debug* field (see below)

-Starting from Windows 7, the bit mask 0x1 doesn't seem to be used to mark 32-bit keys created by userspace programs.
+In Windows 7 and more recent versions of Windows, the bit mask 0x1 doesn't seem to be used to mark 32-bit keys created by userspace programs.

 ##### Virtualization control flags
 The *Virtualization control flags* field is set according to the following bit masks: